digiltd/kodi-alexa/README.md

 ## AWS Lambda

+Amazon Web Services Lambda is a great service which lets the skill run "serverless".
+Rather than setting up a full server to host the skill, it creates mini disposable servers on demand.

+As part of the Amazon ecosystem it is easy to link your Skill to as you don't have to worry about certificates.

+You do need a credit card to set up an account.

+Amazon Web Services in general is  for advanced users so it can be a little intimidating.

+### Zappa
+In order for the Skill to work on AWS you need to install and use a seperate tool called Zappa.

 ### Pricing
-Lambda is a great service which lets the skill run "serverless."
-AWS provides credits for new accounts and should allow you to run everything the skill needs for free for 12 months.
-Once you are being billed for it, it will be less than $0.20/month.
-Very reasonable for what it offers.
+AWS provides a __free tier__ for new accounts which gives very generous free limits for most of thier services.
+We are interested in the 1 million free Lambda requests a month, which is forever, not just the first year (unlike some of the other __free tier__ allowances which are only for the first 12 months).

+1 million should be plenty, if for some reason you do make over 30,000 requests to your Kodi-Alexa Skill per day, you will be charged $0.20 per 1 million requests thereafter ($0.0000002 per request)

 ### Setup
 Getting going on Lambda is pretty straightforward.
 First, you'll need to create an Amazon developer account if you don't have one already.
 After that, browse to the [IAM Management Console](https://console.aws.amazon.com/iam/home) where you will create a new user: